October 31, 1896– Ethel Waters:

 Among the songs that Waters was the first to sing: Dinah, Takin’ A Chance On Love, Heat Wave, Am I Blue? and Cabin In The Sky.

-Waters was only the second African-American to be nominated for an Academy Award, for the film Pinky (1949), directed of Elia Kazan.
+Waters was only the second African-American to be nominated for an Academy Award.
+It was for her performance the film Pinky (1949), directed by Elia Kazan.
+Waters became the first African-American star to have a national radio show.
+That’s how big she was.
 She was the first black female actor to have a lead role in a television series, Beulah (1950), playing another mammy role.
 She was the first African-American woman to be nominated for an Emmy Award (in 1962!) for a guest role on the popular series Route 66.

 Waters took her final curtain call in 1977, taken by that damn cancer.